celia-b/RNAseq-pseudoaligner-pipeline/README.md

 The pipeline runs each sample in parallel, so runtime is relatively fast when compared to a sequential run.
 Because of memory limitations, no more than 20 samples can be processed simultaneously.
 Given that typical kallisto run on a 30M read sample takes <10 minutes, any experiment with <=20 samples will also take <10 minutes for kallisto.
 Extra samples will progressively increase the runtime.
 Further steps in the pipeline also increase runtime, with 40 samples taking around 25 minutes in total.

+**Directory tree**

+The user provides a project directory, which must contain a folder called raw_reads/ containing the raw reads of each sample, each within their own folder (see diagram).
+The output of the pipeline is organized as shown in the diagram below, with folders for the QC, trimming and quantification with kallisto.
+Some files like the transcriptome, the index, the translation table, the final merged samples table and the logs live directly in the project folder.

+_Note: it has been made possible for the pipeline to take trimmed reads from the raw_reads/ folder, only because this was the original disposition of the files.
+However, when the pipeline runs the trimming itself, files go into the trimmed_reads/ folder.
+For future projects and if trimming is performed outside of the pipeline, it is suggested to put those files in the trimmed_reads/ folder, for obvious reasons._

+RNAseq-project/
+├── raw_reads/
+│   ├── S100/
+│   │   ├── S100_1.fq.gz
+│   │   ├── S100_2.fq.gz
+│   │   ├── S100_forward_paired.fq.gz (optional, can also be in trimmed_reads/)
+│   │   ├── S100_forward_unpaired.fq.gz (optional, can also be in trimmed_reads/)
+│   │   ├── S100_reverse_paired.fq.gz (optional, can also be in trimmed_reads/)
+│   │   └── S100_reverse_unpaired.fq.gz (optional, can also be in trimmed_reads/)
+│   └── ...
+├── trimmed_reads/
+│   ├── S100/
+│   │   ├── S100_forward_paired.fq.gz (optional, can also be in raw_reads/)
+│   │   ├── S100_forward_unpaired.fq.gz (optional, can also be in raw_reads/)
+│   │   ├── S100_reverse_paired.fq.gz (optional, can also be in raw_reads/)
+│   │   └── S100_reverse_unpaired.fq.gz (optional, can also be in raw_reads/)
+│   └── ...
+├── QC/
+│   ├── raw_reads/
+│   │   ├── S100_1_fastqc.html
+│   │   ├── S100_2_fastqc.zip
+│   │   └── ...
+│   └── trimmed_reads/
+│       ├── S100_forward_paired_fastqc.html
+│       ├── S100_forward_paired_fastqc.zip
+│       └── ...
+├── transcriptome_file.fa.gz
+├── indexed_transcriptome
+├── translation_table.json
+├── quantification_kallisto/
+│   ├── S100/
+│   │   ├── abundance_aug.tsv
+│   │   ├── abundance.tsv
+│   │   ├── abundance.h5
+│   │   └── run_info.json
+│   └── ...
+├── merged_samples.tsv
+├── kallisto.err
+└── kallisto.log